TheFantasyCraft/Forge-Permittor/README.md

 - Items and AdvItems (Items with NBT) are automatically denied in protected areas
 - Players can't place containers next to containers they don't own.
 (Fixes stealing)

+Know Isues:
+- mmPowersuit PowerTools and Thaumcraft Wands can't be used as weapon in protected regions.

 Todo:
 - Add block BlackList For blocks that shouldn't be protected (Tradables) -